krishna-chaitanya-piratla/Technical-Writing-Samples/Integrating Git into VS Code.md

 Integrating GitHub into Visual Studio Code (VS Code) can be beneficial for technical writers to manage documentation and collaborate with developers seamlessly.
-Here are the basic steps to integrate GitHub into VS Code:
+Here are the basic steps to integrate GitHub into VS Code: (For detailed instructions, click on each Section Link)

 1. **[Install VS Code](#install-vs-code):** If you haven't already installed VS Code, you can download it from the official website: [https://code.visualstudio.com/](https://code.visualstudio.com/)